barthinator/2D-RPG-Attempt/README.md

 What is completed so far:

 1. Created some maps, using Tiled on mac.
-Was difficult figuring how to export them to Unity on mac, but found a work around that has been working great.
+Was difficult figuring how to export with TiledToUnity to Unity on mac, but found a work around that has been working great.

 2. Created the player and player animations, added an idle state and directional walking states